-When not in use, equipment should be stored indoors.
+When not in use or before installation, equipment should be stored indoors.
 Circuit boards (PCBs), when not installed should be kept in antistatic bags or containers.
+Before the installation always inspect equipment (including but not limited to: connectors, enclosure seals and wire harnesses) for signs of damage that may occur during storage.